sindresorhus/amas/readme.md

 - [DevOps Taiwan](https://github.com/DevOpsTW/AMA) - Helping DevOps engineers with any questions.
 - [Vim Taiwan](https://github.com/vim-tw/ama) - Helping vimmers in Taiwan with any questions.
 - [From the Front](https://github.com/fromthefront/ama) - Nonprofit organization behind the "From the Front" conference series in Italy.
+- [HackCU](https://github.com/HackCU/ama) - Collegiate hackathon at the University of Colorado.

 -